-As intellectual property lawyers we understand the issues and have experience in protecting intellectual property and enforcing your rights.
+As intellectual property lawyers we understand these issues and have experience in protecting intellectual property and enforcing your rights.
 We can help you to manage your intellectual property efficiently and cost effectively to put your business on a solid foundation.

 Our experience as intellectual property lawyers covers the entire field of registered and common law rights.
 We have advised clients on the registration of trade marks, designs, plant breeder’s rights and patents.

 Copyright in Australia vests in original works upon the creation of those works and their reduction to a material form.
 This means that when an author writes a novel, film script or a news article or a photographer captures an image or records a scene on a video then copyright comes into existence at that time.
 The default position under the law is that the author is the owner of the copyright unless there is some contract (eg employment contract) that provides otherwise.